 For the Glaze

 - In a heatproof glass measuring cup, liquefy the honey in a water bath.
-While the honey is warm, stir in the Asian Tea Rub, tamarind paste and orange juice and zest.
+While the honey is warm, stir in the Asian Tea Rub, tamarind paste, orange juice and zest.
 Continue warming gently in the water bath for 10-15 minutes.
-The glaze will contain bits of spice tea and zest.
+The glaze will contain bits of spice, tea and zest.
 You can use as-is or strain the glaze through cheesecloth.

 - Remove the duck breasts from the packaging and pat dry.
-Using a sharp knife, score the fat side liberally in 2 directions.
+Using a sharp knife, score the fat side liberally in 2 directions, creating a crosshatch pattern.
 Work carefully scoring the fat but not the meat.

 - Drizzle about half the glaze onto the scored breasts, enough to coat both sides.
 Set aside for about 15-20 minutes, just long enough to take the chill off the breasts.